Pennsylvania Nursing Home Abuse Lawyer

 How Often Does Nursing Home Abuse Occur?

-According to the National Council on Aging, one in ten Americans over the age of 60 have experienced some form of elder abuse.
+According to the National Council on Aging, one in ten Americans over the age of 60 has experienced some form of elder abuse.
 The true number of nursing home abuse cases that take place each year is difficult to pinpoint because it is estimated that only one in 24 cases are reported.
-Not all of these instances take place at a nursing home, but elder abuse and neglect at long-term elder care facilities is far too common.
+Not all of these instances take place at a nursing home, but elder abuse and neglect at long-term elder care facilities are far too common.

 What Are the Types of Nursing Home Abuse in PA?